cncf/mentoring/seasonofdocs/README.md

 All steps are based on the [GSoD 2020 timeline](https://developers.google.com/season-of-docs/docs/timeline).

-#### June 9 - July 9
+#### July 9 - July 31

-We are in the [technical writer application phase](https://developers.google.com/season-of-docs/docs/tech-writer-guide#technical_writer_application_phase):
+We are in the [proposal review period](https://developers.google.com/season-of-docs/docs/project-selection):

-> The technical writer application phase runs from June 9, 2020 - July 9, 2020.
-During this period, you can apply to take part in Season of Docs.
-The Google program administrators forward the relevant details from your application to your chosen open source organization.
-The open source organization administrators and mentors then select the projects they want to mentor.
+> Organization administrators and mentors assess the technical writer proposals.
+> Organization administrators submit their selected technical writing project(s) to the Google program administrators.
+For each project, the organization administrator specifies the technical writer who will do the work.

 ## 2020 project ideas